 The MAC submitted comments, requesting that the Administrator reverse the Board's decision.
-The MAC's position is that the rational applied by the Administrator in Mary Imogene Bassett, reversing the Board's decision, should be applied in review of the Board's decision in this case.
+The MAC's position is that the rational applied by the Administrator in Mary Imogene Bassett, was the correct application of the statute and regulations and should be applied in this case to reverse the Board's decision.